Alpine, Chaffee County, Colorado: History

 The San Isabel National Forest completely surrounds Alpine and St. Elmo and prevents more extensive development.
-Elk, deer, big horn sheep, and bears share the forest with their human guests as well as the odd mountain lion and moose.
 St. Elmo remains a local tourist attraction as a ghost town with a part-time general store and some year-round residents.
 Alpine is more residential and has no tourist interest.
 Alpine has about 10 families who live there year-round, and a summer population of several hundred.